SplunkPy

 ---|---|---|

-event | The event payload key-value.
-An example string: "event": "Access log test message.". | Required |
+event | The event payload key-value pair.
+An example string: "event": "Access log test message.". | Optional |

 fields | Fields for indexing that do not occur in the event payload itself.
-Accepts multiple, comma separated, fields. | Optional |
+Accepts multiple, comma-separated, fields. | Optional |

 index | The index name. | Optional |